FORECAST: Storms Return on Sunday

+Hot weather returns on Saturday with sunshine and highs in the upper 80s to low 90s and humidity begins to climb.
+Expect increasing clouds throughout the day as well.
+Showers will be possible late on Saturday and into Sunday morning.

-Another cold front is expected to bring scattered showers and storms Sunday afternoon/evening.
-Storms will be followed by cooler temps early next week.
+A few showers are possible early and Sunday will be warm again and STICKY!
+However, another cold front is expected to bring scattered showers and storms during Sunday afternoon/evening.
+This is especially true along and east of I-71.
+A few storms could contain damaging wind gusts as well as slow moving storms leading to flooding.

+Storms will be followed by briefly cooler temps early next week.
+Those temps will warm right back up by the end of the work week!

 FORECAST HEADLINES